- Undergraduate Program

 Irene A. Strohbeen

-Irene A. Strohbeen has held many technical management positions at Kimberly-Clark.
-In recent years she has been the research director of family care research and development, and presently she is the director of product and technology development of Kimberly-Clark's enterprise growth incubator.
+Irene A. Strohbeen held many technical management positions at Kimberly-Clark, including research director of family care research and development and director of product and technology development of the company's enterprise growth incubator.
+She is on the adjunct faculty of the Milwaukee School of Engineering and her firm, Irene Strohbeen and Associates, provides consultation in innovation, new business development, and new product management.
 Strohbeen was the department's commencement speaker in 2007.

 After World War II, Robert Stuart joined the family business, the National Can Corporation, a Fortune 500 company, where he rapidly ascended to the position of president and CEO.
 With his leadership, the company achieved the highest earnings for an entire decade among all publicly owned companies (Forbes).
 He has worked with and often led groups in youth development, health care, crime prevention, church life, education, and much more.
 For example, he was founding chairman of a development council that helps minority-owned companies obtain billions of dollars worth of business annually.
 He was a recipient of the LAS alumni achievement award in 2005.